nolauren/teaching/1960samerica.md

 ## War On Poverty

-Feb 27: *American Divided* -  Ch 6: The Rise of the Great Society (97-119)
+Feb 27: *American Divided* -  Ch 6 || Johnson Great Society Speech

-Johnson Great Society Speech

-March 1: The Other America
+March 1: The Other America and Life Magazine "Valley of Poverty"

 March 6: Spring Break

 March 8: Spring Break

-March 13: Life Magazine "Valley of Poverty"
+March 13: Harvest of Shame (1960) and "In Confronting Poverty, 'Harvest Of Shame' Reaped Praise And Criticism" NPR - Listen at http://www.npr.org/2014/05/31/317364146/in-confronting-poverty-harvest-of-shame-reaped-praise-and-criticism

-March 15: Harvest of Shame?
+March 15:

 March 20:

-March 22:
+March 22: * America Divided -  Ch 10

 ## New Left

+March 27: * America Divided* Ch 8 and 9 ||
-March 27: SDS and the Port Huron Statement
+In class we will analyze: SDS and the Port Huron Statement, Song lyrices from XXXXX

 March 29: Underground Press
 Smoking Typewriters - Ch?
+In class workshop: Come to class prepared to discuss the magazine you will be mapping and an outline for your final paper.

+April 3: University of Richmond Archives - 1960s Student Yearbooks and Literary Magazine

-April 3: Columbia Student Take-Over
+April 5:  Columbia Student Take-Over
 [Columbia University student strike](https://search.alexanderstreet.com/view/work/1787305)

-April 5:  Democractic National Convention 1968
+April 10:  *America Divided* - Ch 12 ||  Democractic National Convention 1968
 [Ameirca Against Itself](http://richmond.kanopystreaming.com/video/america-against-itself)

-April 10:

 April 12: David Farber. *The Sixities*.
 "The Silent Majority and Talk about Revolution."
-(291-316)
+(291-316) || *America Divided* - Ch 11

 ## Final Project